FoothillCSClub/web-workshops/canvas/README.md

 }
 ~~~

-**Can you figure out what the question marks should be?**

-Here are some definitions for each of the functions we are using:
+Here are some of the path-drawing functions and a metaphor for what they do:

-* `beginPath()` grabs a pencil and sets it onto the page.
+* `beginPath()` puts the point of a pencil onto the page, ready to draw a line.

 * `moveTo(x, y)` acts like you are picking up the pencil, and placing it back down at the (x,y) location.